jshrake-nvidia/kit-cv-video-example/README.md

 ![demo](./images/demo.gif)

 **WARNING**: This is a prototype and is not necessarily ready for production use.
 The performance of this example may not meet your performance requirements.
+This example is a temporary solution until a more mature and robust streaming solution becomes available.

 ## Getting Started

 - Requires Kit 104.1 >=
-- Tested in Create 2022.3.1
+- Tested in Create 2022.3.1, 2022.3.3

 ```
 ./link_app.bat --app create